Heinrich Heine University Düsseldorf

 Heinrich Heine University Düsseldorf (abbr.
 HHU; Heinrich-Heine-Universität Düsseldorf), named after German poet Heinrich Heine, is a public university in North Rhine-Westphalia, Germany, which was founded in 1965.
 It is the successor organization to Düsseldorf's Medical Academy of 1907.

 Following several expansions throughout the decades, the university has comprised five faculties since 1993.
-Currently, more than 36,000 full-time students are studying at HHU and a total staff of approximately 3,600 people (academic and non-academic).
+Currently, more than 36,000 full-time students are studying at HHU, and the total staff is approximately 3,600 (academic and non-academic).

 History

 Facilities of the Faculty of Arts and Humanities.
 The background to the right shows construction works of the Faculty of Mathematics and Natural Sciences (around 1973).

 Düsseldorf University began with the Düsseldorf Academy for Practical Medicine in 1907.
-The city's first real university, however, was only founded in 1965 by adding a combined Faculty of Natural Sciences–Arts and Humanities to the existing medical one.
-Only four years later, the university split the combined faculty into two separate bodies, which led to the constitution of a Faculty of Arts and Humanities as well as a Faculty of Mathematics and Natural Sciences.
-In 1979 a modern University and State Library was opened to the public, and a sports centre was added in 1980/81.
+The city's first real university, however, was founded only in 1965 by adding a combined Faculty of Natural Sciences–Arts and Humanities to the existing medical faculty.
+Only four years later, the university split the combined faculty into two bodies, creating the Faculty of Arts and Humanities and the Faculty of Mathematics and Natural Sciences.
+In 1979, a modern University and State Library was opened to the public, and a sports centre was added in 1980/81.
 Following a quarrel of more than 23 years, the "nameless" university of Düsseldorf was finally christened after the poet Heinrich Heine, one of Düsseldorf's most famous sons, in 1989.
 From this period on, the campus university has been opening up towards the city and its citizens.
 Heinrich Heine University's Faculty of Business Administration and Economics opened in 1990, and the Faculty of Law opened in 1993.

 Campus and grounds

 HHU's roughly triangular campus is located in the southeast of Düsseldorf, in the Bilk district.
-To the north, it borders the campus of the university hospital with which it forms a unit.
-Both campuses together expand over approximately 1,300,000 square metres (circa 130 hectares).
+To the north, it borders the university hospital campus with which it forms a unit.
+Together, the two campuses cover approximately 1,300,000 square metres (circa 130 hectares).